 In compliance with the ADA, students must self-identify, provide documentation of their disability, and request services and accommodations.
+IEP’s and 504 Plans end with high school graduation.
+Both provide helpful background information, but do not meet the documentation standard for college accommodations.
 Specific procedures and documentation requirements are in place, but we are still dependent on the student coming forward.
 Accommodations requested retroactively are not appropriate and generally not provided.

 PROCEDURES FOR INITIAL CONTACT

 - Students must submit a Request for Services (pdf) and current documentation of their disability.
-Specific documentation requirements can be obtained on the Student Disability Resource Center website or by the Student Disability Resource Center, at 478-445-5931 or by e-mail at firstname.lastname@example.org.
+Specific documentation requirements can be obtained on the Student Disability Resource Center website or by calling the Student Disability Resource Center at 478-445-5931, or by e-mail at email@example.com.
 Students with disabilities will provide sufficient documentation (as determined by the Director) in support of his/her documented disability.

 - Documentation will be evaluated and reviewed by the Student Disability Resource Center Director and/or the Regent's Center for Learning Disorders to determine appropriate accommodations.
 Accommodations for students with diagnosed and documented disabilities will be made on an individual basis.

 - If it is determined that the documentation is inadequate in scope or content, or does not address the student's current level of functioning and need for accommodation, or that the evaluator does not have the appropriate qualifications, reevaluation may be required.

 - Students requesting accommodations are required to meet with the Director in order to discuss and request academic accommodations.
 Instructions regarding procedures for the implementation of accommodations will also be shared with the student.

 - Reasonable academic accommodations are based on the current impact of the disability on academic performance; therefore it is in the student's best interest to provide current and complete documentation.